 Amber Amethyst is an aggressive deck looking to play as many Characters on the board as possible early into the game and start Questing for Lore.
 You usually don’t care much about your opponent’s game plan, the main strategy is to generate Lore and force the opposing player to react to your field and slow you down.

-The faster you win the game the better as you’ll slowly run out of steam and opponents will take over the late-game.
+The faster you win the game, the better, as you’ll slowly run out of steam and opponents will take over the late-game.
 We have multiple low-cost cards with high Lore generation like Daisy Duck – Donald’s Date and Lilo – Making a Wish to Quest and force opponents to banish them.
 Lilo – Escape Artist is great to have an extra Character played from the discard pile, forcing opponents to commit their resources to remove her.

 Since the list has tons of low-cost cards, you’ll run out of resources quickly.
 This is where cards like The Library – A Gift for Belle and Amethyst Chromicon are great draw engines to help you out, acting as draw engines to keep you in the game.